-What Can a Handyman Do in Billings, Montana?
+What Can a Handyman Do Without a License in Billings, Montana?

 Montana does not have a single statewide “general contractor license” for most residential/commercial construction, but it does require contractor registration (primarily for independent contractors) plus state trade licenses (electrical/plumbing) and local permits.
 In Billings (Yellowstone County), most handymen can do general repair/maintenance work without a state contractor license, but electrical and plumbing work are state-licensed trades and typically require a licensed professional and permits.
 Even when no state contractor license is required, you may still need a City of Billings business license/registration, plus building permits for many projects.